cacheflowe/ctd-creative-coding/README.md

 * Introductions
 * What is (creative) code?
-* Prepare tools for the semester
+* Get your tools ready
 * Code basics overview

 ### Sep 2 (No class - Labor Day)